klappy/TataOroWhatsAppGPT/docs/issues/codex.md

   - Consult all related docs in `/docs/`
   - Apply antifragile practices and architectural alignment
   - Follow patterns from `/docs/architecture/` and `/docs/decisions/`
+- Stage and commit all changes with a descriptive commit message
+  - `vX.X.X-issue-name-02-planned`

 ---